While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 For women athletes, the 15Kg, 25MM Lady Turtle Bar features the unique polymer-ceramic composite coating made red, IPF+IWF knurl marks with 1.2 mm diamond knurl, and an incredible 221k PSI tensile strength.
 In other words, this barbell is nothing less than what big guys use, only made lighter to make you learn the difficult lifts till you upgrade.
 It is priced reasonably for its quality.

 A standard Olympic 20kg barbell length around 2.2 m or 7 ft and that’s going to be pretty indifferent across just about every Olympic barbell you can find.

-A 7 ft length of barbell works best to do almost any barbell exercises, like squats, deadlifts, bench press, and even landmine twists.
+A 7 ft length of barbell works best to do almost any barbell exercise, like squats, deadlifts, bench presses, and even landmine twists.
 However, a smaller 6 ft barbell is ideal for shorter athletes.